PrestaShop/prestashop.github.io/news/_posts/releases/2017-02-27-prestashop-1-7-1-0-beta-1.md

 ## What you need to know about PrestaShop 1.7.1.0

-This versions of course includes all the fixes that were part of the 5 patch versions since the release of v1.7.0.0 in November 2016.
+This version of course includes all the fixes that were part of the 5 patch versions since the release of v1.7.0.0 in November 2016.

 It also brings the following: